 Low spin balls often sound appealing when marketed because of their low spin leading to high distances off the tee.

-Many golfers make the mistake trying to find distance off the tee in their ball despite the driver being one of the least hit clubs in the bag during a round.
+Many golfers make the mistake of trying to find distance off the tee in their ball despite the driver being one of the least hit clubs in the bag during a round.

 High spin balls usually travel just as far, but also respond much better around the greens.